 B-107: SNAP E&T Hourly Participation Requirements

 All mandatory work registrants are required to participate 30 hours per week in SNAP E&T activities, except ABAWDs participating in workfare (see following Note) or employment (see A-102).
-Actual hours of participation in SNAP E&T activities can be entered into TWIST as participation.
+Actual hours of participation in SNAP E&T activities can be entered into WorkInTexas.com as participation.
 Job search hours may be assigned based on local Board policy.

 An exempt recipient who voluntarily participates in SNAP E&T services is required to participate 30 hours per week unless the recipient is employed full time.